Hello World, With Parameters

 3 The handler now coordinates the rest.

 This version separates the concerns nicely.
 One big benefit is that the greeting-for function is now easier to test.
 It’s just a pure function - no side effects - that doesn’t require any HTTP or Pedestal machinery to exercise.
-Likewise, that ok function is side-effect free and quite easy to test.
+Likewise, that ok function is also side effect free and quite easy to test.
 Both functions are likely to get more complex, but each one will only deal with its own complexity.

 Conditional Responses

 There are some names that should not be spoken.
 Let’s enhance our service to avoid them.
 This will be a relatively simple change.
 We can hardcode the names as a set, then use that set as a function.
-(Clojure sets are functions that test for the presence of their argument in the set itself.)
+(Clojure sets act as functions that test for the presence of their argument in the set itself.)

 This part needs to go before greeting-for because we’ll use it to make a decision in that function.